 Nashville, Tennessee, United States

-Labeling - acquisition
+Labeling - Acquisition Effectiveness

 Time frame: End of intervention.
 The intervention ends when the participant achieves >75% accuracy 3 sessions in a row (up to 6 months).

-Labeling - retention
+Labeling - Acquisition Efficiency

 Time frame: Four weeks after the intervention ends

-Identifying - acquisition
+Identifying - Acquisition Effectiveness

 Time frame: End of intervention.
 The intervention ends when the participant achieves >75% accuracy for labeling 3 sessions in a row (up to 6 months).